AbhishekNagrecha/Text-Summarization/README.md

 we suggest a classification of the Clinical Discharge Summaries text, which aims to automatically predict the diagnoses needed for a patient based on clinical notes.
-The reminiscence is represented by a raw text file with doctor's entnaaries about the patient including his / her age, problems described in normal flow, history of the patient and so on.
+The reminiscence is represented by a raw text file with doctor's entries about the patient including his / her age, problems described in normal flow, history of the patient and so on.